 Special Educational Needs and Disabilities at St Mary’s, Bentworth

 Welcome to St Mary’s Special Educational Needs (SEN) page.
 I hope that it will provide you with useful information about SEN provision within the school.
 Please do get in contact if you think we could add anything to make this even more helpful.

 We are Jo Ayres (Headteacher) and Charlotte Baker (Deputy Headteacher) and we share this vital role as the Special Educational Needs Co-ordinator (SENCo) at St Mary’s.
 As SENCo my job is to identify and coordinate provision for pupils with additional needs.
-This involves working closely with parents and school staff and will sometimes include liaising with children’s services and other outside agencies to ensure that the needs of individual children are met.
+This involves working closely with parents and school staff and will sometimes include liaising with Children’s Services and other outside agencies to ensure that the needs of individual children are met.

 SEN in schools – an overview